Benard18/Deployment_to_heroku_laravel/README.md

 We have two ways of pushing the database.

 ## First Option
-If you want to start a fresh without anything you may the following command:
+If you want to start a fresh without anything you may run the following command:

 ```bash
 $ heroku run php /app/artisan migrate